WHAT IS THE HASH..?

 THE METHOD

-A trail in Mauritius is generally between 60 and 90 minutes in duration and can be around 3 or 5 km.
-The Dodo Hash uses blobs of flour with crosses to indicate checks and parallel lines or a circle to indicate check backs.
+A trail in Mauritius is generally between 60 and 90 minutes in duration and can be around 5 to 8 km.
+The Dodo Hash uses blobs of flour (OUR HASH SIGNS) with crosses to indicate checks and parallel lines or a circle to indicate check backs.
 Flour is usually laid on the left and the golden rule is “three blobs and you are on”.

 Hounds must shout their status when “Are you?” is called and replies should be “ON ON” if you are on flour; “Checking” if you are checking out the options at a check; “Checking One or Two” if you have sighted blobs after a check; “Check Back” or “False Trail” if you are returning from either and, finally, “Looking” if you are not on flour but casting for the trail.